lhindman/cs253-f20-final-project/README.md

 ```

 ### In A Nutshell
-The myps tool navigates to each PID directory in /proc (or other specified directory), open the stat file, extract the required fields to build a ProcEntry struct.
+The myps tool navigates to each PID directory in /proc (or other specified directory), opens the stat file, and extracts the required fields to build a ProcEntry struct.
 A pointer to this ProcEntry struct will be stored in an array of ProcEntry struct pointers.
 Once all the PID directories have been processed and the associated ProcEntry structs have been created with pointers added to the array, the array will be sorted based upon user specified criteria and displayed in the console.

 The code to output both the array column headers as well as displaying individual ProcEntry structs has been provided and must not be changed.
 A portion of the grade for this project will depend upon exact output matching.